vybeauregard/Yii2-Cupcakes/README.md

 Take a look at the wiki to quickly [dip your toes in the Gii waters](https://github.com/vybeauregard/Yii2-Cupcakes/wiki/Gii) and create our `Cupcakes` model.

-Of particular note in the `Cupcakes` model Gii generates is the `rules()` method, which allows you to set validation parameters for each field.
+Of particular note in the `models/Cupcakes.php` model Gii generates is the `rules()` method, which allows you to set validation parameters for each field.
 Also, if your table uses field names that aren't super-great for human-readability, you can map them to better descriptors in the `attributeLabels()` method.

 ##Controllers
 > _[Where do you think **you're** going?](http://youtu.be/mk74WprmZxY#t=12)_